 If you’re planning to stay in Atlanta, check out the Hotel Indigo Atlanta Airport – College Park.
 They allow two pets of any size, including big dogs, for an additional $75 per stay.

 It’s located close to the Jackson Atlanta International Airport and has an on-site restaurant serving American cuisine, beer, and cocktails.

 Exploring can really rack up an appetite!
 You’ll want to make sure you have plenty of snacks and water on hand for your dog and plenty of dog-friendly restaurants on your list so you can both grab a bite to eat and replenish energy for the rest of your adventures.

 1. Kayak Kafe

 If you get hungry while visiting Savannah, you can stop by the Kayak Kafe for some nourishment.
 Your dog is welcome to join you on the outdoor patio.
 This restaurant is known for its delicious sandwiches, Mexican food, and American food.
 Plus, they also offer vegan and vegetarian options.

-Located in Ellijay, The 1907 Restaurant and Bar is known as “Ellijay’s gathering place” and is a great place to stop for some food and drinks.
+Located in Ellijay, Emily’s Bar & Restaurant is a great place to stop for some food and drinks.
 The menu features scrumptious American food made with local and seasonal ingredients including meats and sides, fish, and salads.
 They have tables outside where your dog is welcome to join you as you eat and relax.

 If you’re in Helen and in the mood for some mouth-watering barbeque, the North Georgia Barbeque Company is the place to stop.
 They don’t have any indoor seating, but have a large outdoor patio that is also dog-friendly.
 This place has the “best BBQ in town” and is a great stop where you can relax while enjoying a meal of Southern BBQ.